 For those of you who are young and reading this, please take your head out of the clouds and ask the question, “when I am 60 and I don’t have the time and money constraints of my youth, what is it that I dream about doing before my head strikes the bed at the end of days?”
 I am not talking about going to car shows or golfing more.
 I am talking about the dream trip to the south pole, the multi-day dive in the great barrier reef, or the trek across Norway and Sweden.

-In the South, we socially get to inspect the failed investment on Sunday, at local restaurants after church.
+In the South, we socially get to inspect the failed temple on Sunday at local restaurants after church.
 Folks who have both time and money, gather with family to a post church meal.
 What goes unspoken is their lack the ability to really “do” life with their family, so instead the get together, sit around and talk at a restaurant.
 They have lost the ability to adventure.
 Wheat belly, diets too rich is processed sugar and a lack of structure in taking care of the temple of God all get replaced by a place at the table where they embark on activities that make the situation worse.

 Their circumstance is preventable.
 Yet, the cost to prevent their physical degradation means neglecting other areas of life.
 There is an unspoken social pressure that exists that tells us time spent away from accumulating wealth has potentially unforgivable consequences, as we may go broke in retirement.
 Without using words, we allow this myth to shelter us from God’s command to treat the our bodies as the temple of God.
 However, the investment of 3 or 4 structured hours of exercise each week back into your long-term well-being comes full circle at retirement.
 When those who have given up head to the buffet, you can head out on an adventure.
 For too many, their huge payday in retirement comes from the railing of a cruise ship.
-I want to be like Mr cyclist, who can do the cruise ship but can also ride for a couple of months, with adventure a part of every day.
+I want to be like Mr John, who can do the cruise ship but can also ride for a couple of months, with adventure a part of every day.
 He has freedom, when having freedom is most valuable.